-Bonds and other securities, stock trading and retirement plans are just some of the themes to be interactively conveyed by the new visitor centre of the German Stock Exchange, scheduled to open in Autumn 2020.
-Here, visitors will be able to expand their knowledge and watch the action on the trading floor from the visitor gallery.
-Visits are planned to be free of charge, while guided theme tours will be available for booking upon request.
+Bonds and other securities, stock trading and retirement plans are just some of the themes being interactively conveyed by the new visitor centre of the German Stock Exchange.
+Here, you're able to expand your knowledge and watch the action on the trading floor from the visitor gallery.
+Visits are free of charge, while guided theme tours are available for booking upon request.

 Visitor centre at Frankfurt Airport